 - 2.3.1.
 Replacement of an existing engine or turbine identified in this permit shall be allowed as an off-permit change pursuant to the Off Permit Changes provisions of this permit provided all of the following conditions are met: - 2.3.1.1.
-The engine or turbine replacement is not subject to any requirements under Title IV of the Clean Air Act and is not a modification under Title I of the Clean Air Act: - 2.3.1.2.
-The replacement engine or turbine is of the same make, model, horsepower rating, and configured to operate in the same manner as the engine being replaced. - 2.3.1.3.
-The replacement engine or turbine meets all applicable requirements identified in this permit that apply to the existing engine being replaced. - 2.3.1.4.
+The engine or turbine replacement is not subject to any requirements under Title IV of the Clean Air Act and is not a modification under Title I of the Clean Air Act; - 2.3.1.2.
+The replacement engine or turbine is of the same make, model, horsepower rating, and configured to operate in the same manner as the engine being replaced.

+- 2.3.1.3.
+The replacement engine or turbine meets all applicable requirements identified in this permit that apply to the existing engine or turbine being replaced. - 2.3.1.4.
 All applicable requirements that apply to the replacement engine or turbine are already included in the permit.
 Replacement of an existing engine or turbine identified in this permit with a new, modified, or reconstructed engine must utilize a Minor Permit Revision as specified in RAC 2-111(3) or a Significant Permit Revision as specified in RAC 2-111(4) to incorporate any new applicable requirements.
-The applicable requirements include, but may not be limited to:
+The applicable requirements include, but may not be limited to: - 2.3.1.4.1.

-- 2.3.1.4.1.
 Standards of Performance for Stationary Compression Ignition Internal Combustion at 40 CFR Part 60, Subpart IIII - 2.3.1.4.2.
 Standards of Performance for Stationary Spark Ignition Internal Combustion Engines at 40 CFR Part 60, Subpart JJJJ; - 2.3.1.4.3.
 National Emission Standard for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines at 40 CFR Part 63, Subpart ZZZZ; - 2.3.1.4.4.
 Standards of Performance for Stationary Gas Turbines at 40 CFR Part 60, Subpart GG; - 2.3.1.4.5.
 Standards of Performance for Stationary Combustion Turbines at 40 CFR Part 60, Subpart KKKK; - 2.3.1.4.6.
 National Emission Standard for Hazardous Air Pollutants for Stationary Combustion Turbines at 40 CFR Part 63, Subpart YYYY; - 2.3.1.4.7.
 Requirements established in a permit or permits issued pursuant to the Federal Minor New Source Review Program in Indian Country at 40 CFR Part 49; - 2.3.1.4.8.
 Requirements established in a permit or permits issued pursuant to the Prevention of Significant Deterioration of Air Quality Program at 40 CFR Part 52; or - 2.3.1.4.9.
-Requirements established in any promulgated Federal Implementation Plan that may apply to engines located on the Southern Ute Indian Reservation. - 2.3.2.
-The permittee shall provide contemporaneous written notice to the Tribe and the Administrator of any replacement of an existing engine or turbine identified in this permit.
-Such notice shall state when the replacement occurred and shall describe the replacement and any applicable requirement that would apply as a result of the replacement.
+Requirements established in any promulgated Federal Implementation Plan that may apply to engines located on the Southern Ute Indian Reservation.